Mariano Rumor: Secretary of Christian Democracy

-First term as Prime Minister
+First term as prime minister

-On 13 December 1968, Mariano Rumor was sworn in as Prime Minister for the first time, leading a government composed of Christian Democrats, Socialists and Republicans.
+On 13 December 1968, Mariano Rumor was sworn in as prime minister for the first time, leading a government composed of Christian Democrats, Socialists and Republicans.

-During his first term as Prime Minister, a number of progressive reforms were carried out.
-A law of 11 December 1969 extended access to higher education to all students holding a higher secondary school diploma.
-It was formerly limited to students who came from classical, and in some cases, scientific, curricula.
-A bill, approved on 30 April 1969 introduced broad provisions covering pensions under the general scheme.
-The multiplying coefficient was increased to 1.85%, applied to average earnings of the best 3 years in the last 5 years of work (maximum pension, after 40 years of contribution: 74% of previous earnings).
-A social pension was also introduced for people over the age of 65 with low incomes and not eligible for any type of pension.
-In addition, cost of living indexation for all pensions (with the exception of social pensions) was introduced.
-A law of 2 February 1970 extended earnings replacement benefits to artisan undertakings in the construction industry.
+During his first term as prime minister, a number of progressive reforms were carried out.

 In foreign policy, Rumor signed, on 28 January 1969, of the Nuclear Non-Proliferation Treaty.
-However, his first term as Prime Minister was deeply marked by the Piazza Fontana massacre, a terrorist attack that occurred on 12 December 1969 when a bomb exploded at the headquarters of National Agrarian Bank in Piazza Fontana, Milan, killing 17 people and wounding 88.
+However, his first term as prime minister was deeply marked by the Piazza Fontana massacre, a terrorist attack that occurred on 12 December 1969 when a bomb exploded at the headquarters of National Agrarian Bank in Piazza Fontana, Milan, killing 17 people and wounding 88.
 In the same afternoon, three more bombs were detonated in Rome and Milan, and another was found unexploded.
 The attack was planned by a neo-fascist group, Ordine Nuovo ("New Order"), whose aim was to prevent the country falling into the hands of the left-wing by duping the public into believing the bombings were part of a communist insurgency.

 During his first term, Rumor led three different governments.
 From December 1968 to July 1969, the DC joined with the Italian Socialist Party (PSI) as well as the Italian Republican Party (PRI).
 Then, from August 1969 to February 1970 he led a DC-only government; its collapse led to a 45-day long period without government, with issues such as Italian divorce law and the status of the Italian Communist Party (PCI) generating instability.
 After this period, which included an attempt by former Prime Minister Amintore Fanfani to form a government, Rumor led a new coalition with the Socialist, Republican, and Democratic Socialist parties from March until July 1970.